 Offer something in return

-While paying for backlinks is technically a “no no,” you might feel comfortable with it when you’re paying a trustworthy blogger with a high domain authority.
-You’d be better off doing that than paying the same amount for a higher quantity of backlinks, which will probably come from low quality sites.
+While paying for backlinks is technically a “no-no,” you might feel comfortable with it when you’re paying a trustworthy blogger with high domain authority.
+You’d be better off doing that than spending the same amount for a higher quantity of backlinks, which will probably come from low-quality sites.

 Besides payment, you can also offer the following in your backlink outreach email:

 - Promote the bloggers’ content on your social media

 - Feature the bloggers’ content in your email newsletter